 Ginger Sparkle Cookies

-Rich and Soft and Sparkling With Sugar
+Soft and Spicy and Sparkling With Sugar

-Ginger Cookies With a Twist
+Cookies With a Twist

 Ginger sparkles are ginger-flavored cookies with a twist.
 These cookies are rolled in sugar, which adds a bit of zing.